open-telemetry/opentelemetry.io/content/en/docs/collector/about.md

 ### Gateway

-Optionally, a Gateway can be deployed in every cluster, datacenter, or region.
+Additionally, a Gateway can be deployed in every cluster, datacenter, or region.
 The Gateway runs as a standalone service and can offer advanced capabilities over the Agent including tail-based sampling.
 In addition, the Gateway can limit the number of egress points required to send data as well as consolidate API token management.
-Note that each Collector instance operates independently so it is easy to scale the architecture based on performance needs.
+Each Collector instance operates independently so it is easy to scale the architecture based on performance needs.

 ## Getting Started